 Once you have Medicare Part B, in most states you will have an open enrollment period of six months from the time your Part B coverage goes into effect, where you are guaranteed acceptance in a Medicare Supplement plan regardless of your current or previous health status.

 Several states make at least one Medicare supplement (also known as “Medigap”) policy available for those under age 65.
-Go here to see the Medicare supplement plan types available to those under age 65, by state.
+Go here to see Medicare supplement plans available to those under age 65, by state.

-Once you turn 65 you will again have an open enrollment period for a Medicare Supplement plan.
+Once you turn 65 you will again have an open enrollment period for a Medicare supplement or Medicare Advantage plan.
 This may enable you to switch to a plan that is priced better or works better for your needs.

-To view instant quotes, choose your state above.
+To view instant quotes on Medicare for disabled under 65 plans, click here.
 If you have any questions, Contact Us, and one of our friendly Personal Benefits Manager will be happy to assist.